-A DPIA is a mechanism for identifying, quantifying and mitigating data privacy risks.
-It is undertaken to ensure appropriate controls are put in place when any new process, system or ways of working involving the use of high risk processing (such as processing “health data”) is introduced.
+A data protection impact assessment (DPIA) is a mechanism for identifying, quantifying and mitigating data privacy risks.
+It is undertaken to ensure appropriate controls are put in place when any new process, system or ways of working involving the use of high risk processing (such as processing health data) is introduced.

-- A DPIA has to be completed before any new process, system or way of working goes live (ie at the business planning stage of a project) where it involves high risk processing.
+A DPIA has to be completed before any new process, system or way of working goes live (ie at the business planning stage of a project) where it involves high risk processing.

-- The completion of a DPIA will help to minimise the chance that any new process, system or way of working will present a high risk to the rights of individuals through a failure to comply with the GDPR (or new DPA).
+The completion of a DPIA will help to minimise the chance that any new process, system or way of working will present a high risk to the rights of individuals through a failure to comply with the GDPR (or new DPA).